patrickrall/CircuitSimulator/README.md

 A C implementation also is available for the slow part of both algorithms.
 The C implementation is used by default, but a python-only version is also available.

-See the documentation for a complete description.
+See the documentation for a complete description, once it is available.

 ## Installation